I'm obsessed with food videos on Facebook.

 Do you know the ones I'm talking about?

 The camera point of view is looking down on the food preparation area, whether that’s a cutting board or a pan on a cooktop, and the videos have text overlays explaining ingredients and directions.
-At the end of the video, the final product is shown, and everything looks fantastic.
+The final product is shown at the end of the video, and everything looks fantastic.

 You might be thinking, what in the world do food videos have to do with inbound marketing and social media?